Coffee County, Georgia

-Coffee County is a county located in the southeastern part of the U.S. state of Georgia.
+Coffee County is a county located in the southern portion of the U.S. state of Georgia.
 As of the 2020 census, the population was 43,092, up from 42,356 at the 2010 census.
 The county seat is Douglas.

 Coffee County comprises the Douglas, Georgia micropolitan statistical area.

 History

 Coffee County was created by an act of the Georgia General Assembly on February 9, 1854, from portions of Clinch, Irwin, Telfair, and Ware counties.
 These lands were originally ceded by the Creek in the Treaty of Fort Jackson in (1814) and the Treaty of the Creek Agency (1818) and apportioned to the above counties before becoming Coffee County.

 Berrien (1856), Jeff Davis (1905), and Atkinson (1917) counties were subsequently formed from sections of Coffee County.

 The county is named for General John E. Coffee, a state legislator and a U.S. representative.

 Coffee County Correctional Facility is located in Nicholls, Georgia.
 It is privately owned and operated by CoreCivic, the largest prison company in the nation.

 Many of the early settlers of what is now Coffee County are buried in historic cemeteries across the region, including the cemetery at Lone Hill United Methodist Church—located at 6833 Broxton-West Green Highway, some 10 miles northeast of Douglas.
 The church and its cemetery date to the 1840s, with the earliest marked grave dated 1848.
 A majestic Eastern Redcedar has graced the cemetery for generations and is recognized as the nation's largest of this species through American Forests’ Champion Trees program. (see:) In July 2018 the tree was recognized as 2018's Great American Tree by American Grove.
 (See:) Having been nominated by Mark McClellan of the Georgia Forestry Commission, the tree has been featured in such publications as the Smithsonian Magazine and Janisse Ray's Wild Card Quilt.
 The circumference of the tree exceeds 20 feet.